jeftegoes/AwsOverview/Developer Tools/AWS CodeDeploy.md

 # 8. Deployment to EC2

-- Define how to deploy the application using appspec.yml + Deployment Strategy
+- Define how to deploy the application using appspec.yml + Deployment Strategy.
-- Will do In
-  -place update to
-  your fleet of EC2 instances
+- Will do In-place update to your fleet of EC2 instances.
-- Can use hooks to verify the
-  deployment after each
+- Can use hooks to verify the deployment after each deployment phase.
-  deployment phase

 # 9. In-place